oslabs-beta/DEVisible/README.md

 #### Installation steps

-1. Install the `devisible` package globally from the NPM Registry:
+1. Install the `devisible` package from the NPM Registry.
+This can be done via either:

+* Local Install:
+`npm install devisible`

+* Global Install:
 `npm install -g devisible`

 2. DEVisible assumes it is being called from the git root and project root, but allows escape hatches if either of those conditions are not the case.
 Run `npx devisible -h` to see help for how to pass this info.

-##### If Using Package Locally
+#### If Using Package From Terminal

-3. Pass your project's build command into the DEVisible command line parameter, along with your API key and the path of the build output.
+1. Pass your project's build command into the DEVisible command line parameter, along with your API key and the path of the build output. **Note:** this will not necessarily reflect the data at the time of pushing to Github, since DEVisible is not being invoked at the time of pushing.

+* Local Install:
+`node ./node_modules/devisible --apiKey api_key_goes_here --buildPath dist/ --command "npm run build"`

+* Global Install:
 `npx devisible --apiKey api_key_goes_here --buildPath dist/ --command "npm run build"`

+2. Navigate to the [Web App](www.devisible.app) and log in to view your updated repo information!

-##### If Using Package in CI/CD Pipeline
+#### If Using Package in CI/CD Pipeline

-3. Add your API key as a [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on your repo.
+1. Add your API key as a [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+This can scoped to the account level, or you can add it to specific repos in which you wish to use DEVisible.

+2. Create a `github/workflows` directory in your project's root.
+If you already have CI/CD configured you can skip this step.

-4. Insert a `.yml` file in `.github/workflows` into your project's root installing and invoking DEVisible as desired during your build step.
+3. Create a new `.yml` file in `.github/workflows`.

+4. Invoke DEVisible as desired during your build step:

 This is an example YAML file to run DEVisible on every push through GitHub Actions, your needs may vary.

 ```jobs:
 on: push
   jobs: